Childcare Options for Working Parents in Singapore

 - May not follow current child development practices

-- Not sustainable long-term if grandparents are elderly
+- Not sustainable long-term if health issues arise

 Best for: Families with willing, healthy grandparents nearby.
-Works best as supplementary care combined with part-time childcare.
+Works brilliantly as supplementary care alongside part-time childcare.

 Option 4: One Parent Stays Home